15 Wing Receives Cheque to Help Families Transition - DiscoverMooseJaw.com

 The HMCS Queen managed to raise $3745.35 for the MFRC.

-"The uniqueness of the MFRC is that we're available, we're here, we have all these unique programs and staff to support the families as they transition, as the settle in and even ongoing."
+"The uniqueness of the MFRC is that we're available, we're here, we have all these unique programs and staff to support the families as they transition, as they settle in and ongoing."